symfony/symfony-docs/guides/internals/profiler.rst

 Accessing the Profiling information
 -----------------------------------

-You don't need to use the default visualizers to access the profiling information.
+You don't need to use the default visualizer to access the profiling information.
 But how can you retrieve profiling information for a specific request after the fact?
 When the profiler stores data about a Request, it also associates a token with it; this token is available in the ``X-Debug-Token``